 Audit your checkout process & simplify the checkout experience

 Customers expect the checkout process in your online shop to be quick and effective.
 Your checkout process must be seamless and provide a simple way for customers to buy your items.
 Sometimes a time for the inefficiencies of the checkout process leads to abandoned carts and the loss of loyal customers.
-Starting with a layout of the basket, ended up with the preferred payment method, there’s always room for improvement.
-Consider offering the most popular payment methods such as Google Pay, Apple Pay, secure mobile wallet.
+Starting with a layout of the basket, and ended up with the preferred payment method, there’s always room for improvement.
+Consider offering the most popular payment methods such as Google Pay, Apple Pay, and secure mobile wallet.
 This will not only benefit you on Black Friday as well as all year round.

 A single-click shopping system allows customers to purchase items within a single click.
 Businesses can use one-click purchasing by using these options:

 - Add dynamic checkout buttons to increase mobile payments.